sajjadh47/Wp-Media-Files-Name-Rename/README.md

 ## Changelog

+### 1.0.7

+- Compatibility check for wp 6.6

+### 1.0.6

+- Compatibility check for wp 6.3
 ### 1.0.5

-- Compatibility check for wp 6.0.
+- Compatibility check for wp 6.0
 ### 1.0.4

 - A Major Update..
 Added feature when media file name renames it's old thumbnails will also be deleted...